-Pour about 2 kg of liquid honey into the cool water and stir vigorously to dissolve the sugars.
+Pour about 2 kg of liquid honey into the cool water and stir vigorously to dissolve the sugars; actually crystallised works too.

-Pour the now partially cooled concentrate into your fermentation bucket that is half-filled with cold spring water and the honey.
-This is known as the wort and the temperature really should be below 30*C in twenty minutes or less.
-Allow to cool further.
+Pour the now partially cooled concentrate into your fermentation bucket that is half-filled with cold spring-water and the honey.
+This is known as the wort and the temperature really should be brought below 30oC in twenty minutes or less; allow to cool further.

 Add more cold water until you have made up sufficient to leave a gap of at least 50 mm above the wort.
 Stir vigorously to ensure most of the honey has dissolved.

 Large bubbles will form once fermentation begins and some of your braggot may escape through the bubbler if you fill the bucket too much; it makes a mess.

 Taking beer hydrometer readings is very important to ensure that fermentation is complete; sometimes the process temporarily slows and you may be fooled into bottling whilst there are still some sugars in the wort.
 That is very dangerous and you will have exploding glass-shrapnel; you will lose all your work and possibly an eye.

 Take your first reading before fermentation begins by dropping the hydrometer into the wort; it enables you to calculate the alcohol content.
 Mine was around 40 but not all the honey had yet dissolved.